-Our thoughts were originally published as a series of blogs as we made the discoveries.
+Our thoughts were originally published as a series of blogs between 2010 and 2015.
 They got big and messy.
-We were asked to amalgamate them for reading convenience.
+We were asked to amalgamate them into a book for reading convenience.
 Do not expect an academic reference.
 We are amateurs that write for fun.
 The second edition tried to clarify dozens of poorly worded thoughts from the first.
 This third edition tries to make it less 'folksy'.
 It could still do with some scholarly conversion into something more academic and entertaining.
 We are open to offers.